roovo/obsidian-card-board/README.md

 ## New
 - Boards can have a mixture of date and tag based columns.
-- Columns can be re-ordered by dragging them on the settings pane.
+- Columns can be re-ordered (by dragging them on the settings pane).
 - More flexible date based columns based on relative dates.
 - Ability to use css snippets to
   [set card hightlight color](#customising-card-highlight-color) based on tags.